getting your web pages indexed in google can be a challenge salterra digital services

 • Quality Content: Ensure the content on your site is high quality, unique, and relevant to the target audience.
 Google prioritizes high-quality content in its indexing.

-• Backlinks: Backlinks from other websites to your site can also help Google find your pages and potentially improve the ranking of your pages on search results.
+• Backlinks: Backlinks from other websites to your site can also help Google find your pages and potentially improve their ranking in search results.

 • Optimize for SEO: This involves ensuring your site and its content are optimized for search engines.
 This includes using the right keywords, having the proper meta tags, and following other SEO best practices.